isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-14-post-Second Reading Speech by MOS, MinLaw & MOT, Murali Pillai on Statutes (Misc Amendments) Bill.md

 17. The second amendment is to section 327(4)(a) of the IRDA, to extend the period within which a secured creditor has to notify the Official Assignee of the secured creditor’s intention to claim interest on the secured debt, from 30 days after a bankruptcy order is made against the debtor to 60 days.
 This would give secured creditors more time to consider whether to and make a claim.

 {:start="18"}
-18. TFinally, the proposed amendment to section 368(4) of the IRDA will make clear that the 14-day time limit mentioned in section 368(3) only applies to serving the Sheriff with notice of a bankruptcy application made against or by the debtor, and not to the making of a bankruptcy order.
+18. Finally, the proposed amendment to section 368(4) of the IRDA will make clear that the 14-day time limit mentioned in section 368(3) only applies to serving the Sheriff with notice of a bankruptcy application made against or by the debtor, and not to the making of a bankruptcy order.

 <b>VI. <u>Amendments to the Interpretation Act 1965</u></b>